Join thousands of other practices working with Healthcare Waste Management.

 In the 1980’s some East Coast state beaches experienced the horror of having massive amounts of medical waste wash up on their shores.
 The waste included used hypodermic needles that could potentially still transmit diseases.
 As a response to this disaster, the Medical Waste Tracking Act of 1988 was established, allowing a waste tracking system, and standards for the separation, packaging, storing, and labeling of medical waste.
 It also imposed penalties for the lack of maintaining medical waste records.
 The program was voluntary, with the four states of New Jersey, New York, Rhode Island, and Connecticut participating.
 The initial program was designed as a temporary measure and after monitoring it for two years, the federal program expired requiring each state to establish their own programs.

-Since that time states have created guidelines for all medical waste handling, storage, and disposal, including sharps waste, most of which emulate the original federal act.
+Since that time states have created guidelines for all medical waste including Sharps Container Disposal, handling, storage, and disposal, most of which emulate the original federal act.
 State organizations also work in conjunction with federal agencies such as the Department of Transportation (DOT) for the proper transport of medical waste to disposal areas for ultimate destruction, rendering it harmless.
 Over the years, the FDA (Federal Drug Administration has coordinated to create specific FDA-cleared container guidelines that can be used in all states.
 Each state has an established list of rules and laws for medical waste management, with specific attention the sharps disposal.

 In addition to laws and rules, there are requirements for record keeping and proof/certification of medical waste destruction.
 In case of audits, if an organization cannot produce the appropriate proof of proper destruction, there are varying state and federal fines that can be imposed.

-The purpose of all medical waste management, and especially sharps management, is to ensure the reduction of potentially dangerous disease transmissions via needle sticks, accidents in landfills, and environmental pollution.
+The purpose of all medical waste management, and especially Sharps Container Disposal, is to ensure the reduction of potentially dangerous disease transmissions via needle sticks, accidents in landfills, and environmental pollution.
 To accomplish all of the endeavors, guidelines were created for proper medical waste containers, rules for handling, storage, transportation and final disposal.

 The Federal Drug Administration (FDA) has devoted time to the evaluation, safety, and effectiveness of sharps containers.
 They have cleared or “approved” of only those containers that comply with their guidelines as a way to assist in reducing infections and injuries from sharps: